-3.19 ALTER TABLE TO ANOTHER TABLESPACE
+3.24 ALTER TABLE TO ANOTHER TABLESPACE

 The ALTER TABLE TO ANOTHER TABLESPACE command moves a table to another tablespace, at the same time, move the index to another tablespace if the index and the table in the same tablespace.
+In addition, if the index and the table in different tablespace, the index will not be moved to another tablespace, so we can rebuild index in another tablespace.
 Only the table owner, a DBA, or a user with both the ALTER and INDEX privileges for the table may execute the command.